zwave-js/node-zwave-js/docs/api/controller.md

 readonly type: ZWaveLibraryTypes
 ```

 Returns the type of the Z-Wave library that is supported by the controller hardware.
-The following values are possible:
+The following values are defined, although only `"Static Controller"` or `"Bridge Controller"` will realistically be possible:

 <!-- #import ZWaveLibraryTypes from "zwave-js" -->